BCDevOps/devops-platform-workshops/101-lab/content/08_persistent_storage.md

 RWX storage allows multiple pods to access the same PV at the same time.

 - Scale down `mongodb-[username]` to 0 pods
   ```oc:cli
   oc -n [-dev] scale dc/mongodb-[username] --replicas=0
   ```
+- Create a new PVC as `netapp-file-standard', set the type to RWX and name it `mongodb-[username]-file-rwx`
 <kbd>![](./images/06_persistent_storage_09.png)</kbd>

-- Remove the previous storage volume and recreate as `netapp-file-standard` (mounting at `/var/lib/mongodb/data`) with type RWX, and naming it `mongodb-[username]-file-rwx`
+- Remove the previous storage volume and add your new `mongodb-[username]-file-rwx` storage, mounting at `/var/lib/mongodb/data`

   <kbd>![](./images/06_persistent_storage_10.png)</kbd>
   ```oc:cli